GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

 .. _fetch_content:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Using GridTools with CMake's FetchContent
+Using GridTools with CMake’s FetchContent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Alternatively to a |GT| installation you can use GridTools with *FetchContent*.
 To use FetchContent add the following